LLNL/Umpire/docs/sphinx/tutorial/typed_allocators.rst

 ----------------

 Sometimes, you might want to construct an allocator that allocates objects of a specific type.
-Umpire provides a ``TypedAllocator`` for this purpose.
+Umpire provides a :class:`umpire::TypedAllocator` for this purpose.
 It can also be used with STL objects like ``std::vector``.

-A ``TypedAllocator`` is constructed from any existing Allocator, and provides the same interface as the normal ``Allocator``.
+A :class:`umpire::TypedAllocator` is constructed from any existing Allocator, and provides the same interface as the normal ``Allocator``.
 However, when you call allocate, this argument is the number of objects you want to allocate, no the total number of bytes:

 .. literalinclude:: ../../../examples/tutorial/tut_typed_allocator.cpp
                     :lines: 25-29

-To use this TypedAllocator with an STL object std::vector, you need to pass the type as a template parameter for the vector, and also pass the allocatro to the vector when you construct it:
+To use this allocator with an STL object like a vector, you need to pass the type as a template parameter for the vector, and also pass the allocator to the vector when you construct it:

 .. literalinclude:: ../../../examples/tutorial/tut_typed_allocator.cpp